Aluminum Beams in the Construction Industry

 Insulation Considerations

 Aluminum has a high thermal conductivity rate, meaning it easily transfers heat.
 In construction, this can be both an advantage and a limitation.
-When used in building envelopes or exterior panels, aluminum’s thermal conductivity may necessitate additional insulation measures to achieve desired energy efficiency levels.
+When used in building envelopes or exterior panels, aluminum’s thermal conductivity may require additional insulation measures to achieve desired energy efficiency levels.
 For instance, thermal breaks might be used in aluminum window frames to prevent heat transfer and improve insulation.

 Applications: Advantages and Disadvantages